stkb/Rewrap/specs/README.md

 # Specs #

 The files in these folders use examples to document Rewrap's capabilities and specify expected results.
+They are all in markdown format.

 The examples also serve as tests.

 #### Test layout ####

-Each test, set into an indented code block, consists of 2 (or 3) columns, with the the input in the 1st column separated from the expected output in the 2nd column by the marker `->`.
+Each test, set into an indented code block, consists of 2 (or 3) columns, with the input in the 1st column separated from the expected output in the 2nd column by the marker `->`.
 Some tests have a 3rd column, with the 2nd & 3rd separated by the marker `-or-`.
 In these cases, the 2nd column is for the expected output with the setting `reformat` set to `false`, and the 3rd with it